 Packing for Camp

 Packing for camp is fun for your child and for you!
-The packing list will help you make sure your camper has everything they need while they are at camp (this will be mailed to you in your confirmation packet or you can download it here).
 Please remember to label your child’s belongings!

 We believe that summer camp is one of the few environments where children can truly be ‘unplugged’ from technology.
 Unplugging helps kids develop face-to-face social skills and authentic personal relationships while at camp.
 Having a cell phone at camp will most likely prevent your camper from enjoying the full camp experience.
 Please help us provide this experience for your child by leaving cell phones and other screens/internet capable devices at home.